Amicus/end-dash/docs/collection.md

 Polymorphic Collections
 =======================

-What if I want to render a collection with different templates for some models?

-No problem!
-In your HTML just add ' yourKeyPolymorphic- ' to the top level DOM element of the collection.
-Where ' yourKey ' is the attribute that determines which template to render.
+If you want to render a collection with different templates based on on the model's attributes, first add ' yourKeyPolymorphic- ' to the top level DOM element of the collection.
+Where ' yourKey ' is a attribute that determines which template to render.

 ```html